superchessmachine/AlphaFold3-Webserver-Automation/README.md

 3. Log in if prompted and navigate to the predictions table.
 4. Press Enter when prompted to start downloads.
 Use `--auto-start` to skip the prompt or `--headless` to hide the browser.

+## JSON generation helper
+Use `jsongeneration/generate_screening_json.py` to build AlphaFold-ready JSON payloads that pair your fixed screening chains with every target sequence in a CSV.

+1. Run the script with Python 3.9+: `python jsongeneration/generate_screening_json.py`.
+2. Paste each screening chain sequence when prompted.
+Provide an optional label (default `Chain1`, `Chain2`, ...).
+Press Enter on an empty prompt to finish entering chains.
+3. Provide the CSV path plus the column headers that contain the target names and sequences.
+The script validates headers and skips rows with empty sequences.
+4. Choose whether to print the JSON to stdout (press Enter) or save it to a file by entering a destination path.
+Every JSON entry uses a random 9-digit model seed and is named `<csv name>_<chain name>`.

 ## Notes
 - Both methods operate only on the currently visible prediction table and click the existing **Download** action—no extra steps are performed.
 - If downloads stall on slower connections, increase the delay (e.g., `750`–`1000` ms).